US charges WikiLeaks' Julian Assange over classified info | DW | 23.05.2019

 Read more: Julian Assange faces extradition hearing as Berlin stays quiet

-A British court jailed Assange for 50 weeks earlier this month for skipping bail, and the 47-year-old already faces requests from both the US and Sweden for extradition upon his release.
+A British court jailed Assange for 50 weeks earlier this month for skipping bail, and the 47-year-old had already faced requests from both the US and Sweden for extradition upon his release.

-WikiLeaks criticized the new charges, saying they threatened reporters on a broader basis.
+WikiLeaks criticized the new charges Thursday, saying they threatened reporters on a broader basis.

+"This is madness.
+It is the end of national security journalism and the first amendment," the group tweeted.

+An American attorney for Assange, Barry Pollack said: "These unprecedented charges demonstrate the gravity of the

 Whistleblower Chelsea Manning has been sent back to jail over her refusal to testify before a grand jury.
 The former US military intelligence analyst was just released from jail last week, held on similar charges.
 (17.05.2019)